-Healthcare Employees' Benefits Plan - Manitoba (HEBP) is jointly trusteed which includes the group life insurance plan (the "Plan") for healthcare employees in Manitoba.
+Healthcare Employees' Benefits Plan - Manitoba (HEBP) is jointly trusteed which includes the Group Life insurance Plan, Dental & Extended Health Plan and Disability & Rehabilitation Plan (the "Plan") for healthcare employees in Manitoba.

 The Plan is a trust under the Income Tax Act.
 By virtue of Canada Revenue Agency (CRA) administrative rules, the Plan is viewed as a health and welfare trust and calculates its income for tax purposes under CRA administrative guidelines.